-Communal areas None.
-Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property, these are laid generally to grass, concrete paving and decorative chips.
-Garden grounds to the front are laid generally to gravel and utilised for off street parking.
-Boundary divisions are marked by timber fencing.
+There are garden grounds to the front, side and rear of the property.
+These are laid generally to grass, decorative chips and concrete paving.
+Boundary divisions are marked by timber fencing, brick walls and metal fencing.
+There is a gap in the boundary wall between the subject property and adjacent neighbour.
+This is assumed to be for bin access.
+Fencing liabilities can be confirmed by reference to the Title Deeds.
 Ceilings Visually inspected from floor level.
-Ceilings appear to be of plasterboard material.
-There are some textured plaster finishes.
+Ceilings appear to be of plasterboard materials.
+There are some textured plastered finishes together with sections of PVC cladding.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber plasterboard stud construction with a decorated finish.
-There are some tile wall finishes together with sections of PVC 'wet well'.
+Internal walls are of timber and plasterboard stud construction with a decorated finish.
+There are some tiled wall finishes together with sections of textured plaster.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
-I was unable to inspect the sub-floor area as there was no suitable access hatch available.
+Flooring on the ground floor is of solid construction.
+First floor flooring is of suspended timber construction.
+There is no sub floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
-The kitchen contains a range of floor and wall mounted storage units and worktops.